|Bizarre stripper story from Canada - PLEASE HELP!

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Probability Of Getting AIDS From Sex With Stripper
+- Is It Possible To Get AIDS From Sex With Stripper Condom Broke?

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.